jerekapyaho/tamk-ohsyte-2025/README.md

     BIRTHDATE=1989-11-06 java EnvTest.java BIRTHDATE

-In Windows, use the `setx` command from Command Prompt:
+In Windows, use the `set` command in Command Prompt:

+    set BIRTHDATE=1989-11-06

+To set the environment variable permanently, use the `setx` command:

     setx BIRTHDATE 1989-11-06

+You may still need to restart Command Prompt before the setting takes effect (?).

 Check the setting with the `echo` command:

     echo %BIRTHDATE%

+in Windows, or

+    echo $BIRTHDATE

+in Linux and macOS.

 ## JShell